snap-stanford/snap-python/doc/source/reference/GetSngVals.rst

 .. function:: GetSngVals(SngVals)

-Computes *SngVals* largest singular values of the adjacency matrix representing the directed graph *Graph*.
+A graph method that computes *SngVals* largest singular values of the adjacency matrix representing the directed graph graph.

 Parameters: